-Prior to the closing of the Transaction, Comera granted stock options to its employees, including our named executive officers, as the long-term incentive component of its compensation program pursuant to the Comera Life Sciences, Inc. 2021 Stock Option and Grant Plan, or 2021 Plan.
-The 2021 Plan was administered by the Comera Board of Directors or a committee appointed by it to administer the 2021 Plan.
-In connection with the closing of the Transaction, options to purchase shares of Comera Common Stock became options to purchase shares of Holdco Common Stock with the number of shares and exercise price of such options equitably adjusted based on the exchange ratio implied by the Business Combination Agreement.
+Comera grants stock options to its employees, including our named executive officers, as the long-term incentive component of its compensation program pursuant to the Comera Life Sciences Holdings, Inc. 2022 Equity and Incentive Plan, or 2022 Plan.
+The 2022 Plan is administered by the Holdco Board or a committee appointed by it to administer the 2022 Plan.
 Typically, these options vest as to 25% of the underlying shares on the first anniversary of the date of grant and in equal monthly installments over the following three years, subject to the holder's continued employment with us, and expire ten years after the date of grant.
-Historically, Comera's stock options were intended to qualify as "incentive stock options" to the extent permitted under the Code.
-No new awards will be granted under the 2021 Plan following the closing of the Transaction.
+The Company's stock options are intended to qualify as "incentive stock options" to the extent permitted under the Code.

-The following table sets forth the stock options granted to our named executive officers during 2021.
-These options were granted under the 2021 Plan, with exercise prices equal to the fair market value of Comera Common Stock on the date of grant.
-The number of securities reflected in the table below represent shares of Comera Common Stock, and such numbers do not give effect to the conversion of such options upon the consummation of the Transaction into options to acquire shares of Holdco Common Stock.
+The following table sets forth the stock options granted to our named executive officers during 2022.
+These options were granted under the 2022 Plan, with exercise prices equal to the fair market value of Holdco Common Stock on the date of grant.
+The number of securities reflected in the table below represent shares of Holdco Common Stock.

-2021 Stock Options
+2022 Stock Options

 Named Executive Officer Granted

-Jeffrey Hackman 360,000(1)
+Jeffrey Hackman 300,000(1)

-John Sorvillo, PhD 375,223(2)
+Michael Campbell 450,000(1)

-Neal Muni, MD $270,000^{(1)}$
+Neal Muni, MD 50,000(1)

-Robert Mahoney, PhD 172,485(3)